 Frequent ferry service runs to and from the Bygdoy peninsula from the marina in front of Oslo city hall.
 You’ll want to allot a full day (10:00-17:00) to visit all four museums.
 We found it easy to walk among them, but it’s also possible to take the ferry from one side of the peninsula to the other.
 On the city side, the boardwalk along the quay leads to Aker Brygge, a trendy entertainment district in a converted shipyard.
 This is where we headed each night for dinner as I just couldn’t get enough of the pristine water views.

-We made it to the Oslo Opera House at dusk, when the last hint of the sun was a pink spot on the horizon, and the sky and white marble opera house were an ethereal shade of blue.
-People rave about this new landmark, which, admittedly, did photograph extremely well.
+I made it to the Oslo Opera House at dusk, when the last hint of the sun was a pink spot on the horizon, and the sky and white marble opera house were an ethereal shade of blue.
+People rave about this landmark which, admittedly, did photograph well.
 But at the time of writing, the surrounding area was one large construction site and not as scenic as I was expecting.

 * I was disappointed to have missed an exhibition comparing Munch and Van Gogh.
-As the Munch Museum isn’t located near any of Oslo’s other sights, I’d recommend having a look at the museum’s website before visiting to see if the current exhibition is actually something you’d enjoy.
+As the Munch Museum isn’t located near Oslo’s other main attractions, I’d recommend having a look at the museum’s website before visiting to see if the current exhibition is something you’d enjoy.

-We visited Oslo over the long Easter weekend when, unbeknownst to us, the city practically shuts down as locals leave for the last ski weekend of the season.
+I visited Oslo over the long Easter weekend when, unbeknownst to me, the city practically shuts down as locals leave for the last ski weekend of the season.
 Fortunately, enough people visit to ensure that a few restaurants remain open.
-Options were limited, and the cost of our meals was near heart attack-inducing, but we did manage to find some good places to eat (thanks in part to the helpful recommendations of blogger Megan Starr).
-To save money, we loaded up on the excellent and free breakfast offered by our hotel and skipped lunch.
+Options were limited, and the cost was near heart attack-inducing, but I did manage to find some good places to eat (thanks in part to the helpful recommendations of blogger Megan Starr).
+To save money, I loaded up on the excellent and free breakfast offered by my hotel and skipped lunch.

 Even over the holiday weekend, Olivia was PACKED.
-Did I plan to eat Italian food in Oslo?
-Nope.
-But it was damn good and I’d go there again.
-Just looking at the photo of my seafood linguine is enough to make me hungry!
+I didn’t plan to eat Italian food in Oslo, but am glad I gave this place a chance.
+Just looking at the photo of my scrumptious seafood linguine is enough to make me hungry!

-How would YOU like to spend 72 hours in Oslo?
-Did I miss any cool sights or restaurants?
+How would YOU to spend 72 hours in Oslo?